-The Blue Mountains is one of Australia’s best locations for outdoor climbing, but the towering cliffs which are part of its appeal aren’t the most beginner friendly to climb.
-Saphira Schroers is here to help – here’s where to find the best beginner climbing in the Blue Mountains.
+The Blue Mountains is one of Australia’s best locations for outdoor climbing, but the towering cliffs which are part of its appeal aren’t the most beginner-friendly to climb.
+Saphira’s scoped out the best beginner climbing in the Blue Mountains.

 Important Safety Advice

 To climb in the Blue Mountains you’ll need to know how to lead climb.
 This isn’t the same as your typical top-rope indoor climbing and carries more risk.
 If you don’t know what grade you’re climbing at, you probably don’t have enough experience and knowledge to be climbing outdoors in the Blue Mountains.

 Go with someone experienced who’s climbed the area before.
 Make sure you know the history of the gear you’re using and that you’re using a helmet – climbing is dangerous and carries the risk of serious, life-altering injury and death.
 Do not solely depend on this article as a guide.

 These crags are within half an hour’s drive of Katoomba and Blackheath.
 They don’t cover the whole Blue Mountains region, beginner trad climbs, or the very limited options for top-rope climbing.

 The Soft Parade